4-H Livestock Education

 - Promote the Junior Livestock Sale with community members and businesses to gain support.

 - Assist with livestock shows, activities at the County Fair and the Junior Livestock Auction.

 - Help 4-H Club leaders with Club meetings by sharing your knowledge, skills and experience with younger exhibitors.

 How to be involved: All 9-12 grade youth are invited to apply to be a Junior Livestock Ambassador by completing the Ambassador Application.
 Applications will be reviewed by a committee and successful applicants will be notified.
 Please submit your completed application with all the required signatures by February 15 to the Cache County 4-H office or to your FFA Advisor.
 Application is available here or from the 4-H office.

 The Cache County Junior Livestock Auction Committee offers an academic scholarship to graduating seniors who have participated in the Junior Livestock program.
 To be eligible for the scholarship youth must have:

-- participated in the Junior Livestock program for at least 2 of the past three years, either through FFA or 4-H.
+- Participated in the Junior Livestock program for the past three years or more, either through FFA or 4-H.